Wildlife Warriors - Anti-Poaching Training

 Our 10-day anti-anti-poaching courses follow the same basic itinerary:

-Meet your instructor and the other members of your group in Johannesburg.
-Depending on how many arrivals there are, you may either be collected from O.R.
-Tambo Airport in Johannesburg, or you will be met at Centurion Gautrain station, about 20 minutes north of the airport.
+Meet your instructor and the other members of your group.
+You will be met at Centurion Gautrain station, about 20 minutes north of the airport.
+Please aim to arrive before midday.
 From there you will transfer by car to your first stop, a game lodge 1.5 hours north of Johannesburg.

 Depart after breakfast to your base in the Waterberg region (approximately 3-4 hours by car).